Borders, Citizenship and Immigration Act 2009

 The Borders, Citizenship and Immigration Act 2009 (c.
-11) is an Act of the Parliament of the United Kingdom.
+11) is an act of the Parliament of the United Kingdom.

-Prior to the Act, residents who had spent five years living in the United Kingdom were able to apply for Indefinite Leave to Remain.
-Under the Act, five years of residence leads to "probationary citizenship", which can lead to full citizenship after earning a certain number of "points", such as volunteering or "civic activism."
+Prior to the act, residents who had spent five years living in the United Kingdom were able to apply for Indefinite Leave to Remain.
+Under the act, five years of residence leads to "probationary citizenship", which can lead to full citizenship after earning a certain number of "points", such as volunteering or "civic activism."

+The act gives customs and immigration powers to staff of the UK Border Agency to deal with the smuggling of drugs, tobacco and weapons.

+The act imposes a duty on the Secretary of State to safeguard and promote the welfare of children in the UK.

 Commencement

-See section 58 of the Act and the Borders, Citizenship and Immigration Act 2009 (Commencement No. 1) Order 2009 (S.I.
-2009/2731 (C. 119)).
+See section 58 of the act and the Borders, Citizenship and Immigration Act 2009 (Commencement No. 1) Order 2009 (SI 2009/2731 (C. 119)).